 Why are you rubbing your chopsticks together?
 Probably because you don’t want wood with your tuna sashimi.
 But if you can’t see any obvious splinters, then all you’re doing is making more.
 Stick-rubbing has baffled many a sushi artisan and can be considered improper—just as rubbing your knife and fork together might!

-Pickled ginger is a palette cleanser.
+Pickled ginger is a palate cleanser.
 No, ginger is not its own course—although we’ve been known to treat it that way.
 Its sweet, acidic spiciness is actually supposed to refresh the mouth and prepare it for the next delicious morsel.

 As for wasabi-dosage, that’s a decision traditionally left to the sushi chef: you’re meant to avoid mixing it into your soy sauce.
 (But we won’t tell.)